gitlabhq/gitlabhq/doc/user/project/pages/getting_started_part_two.md

 >
 > 2. Why do I need to enable Shared Runners?
 >
->     Shared Runners will run the script set by your GitLab CI configuration file.
+>     Shared Runners will run the script set by your GitLab CI/CD configuration file.
 They're enabled by default to new projects, but not to forks.